-Recommended prerequisite: GERM 200, or GERM 201, or 3 years of high school German, or consent of instructor.
+Recommended prerequisite: GERM 201, or GERM 200 with a grade of A- or better, or 3 years of high school German, or consent of instructor.

 Readings and discussions of German literature, culture and civilization.
 Emphasis is placed upon the expansion of active and passive vocabularies toward the goal of perfecting the knowledge of German.